ucb-supernode/website/about.md

 * Agilent 33522A Arbitrary Waveform Generator
 * Windows computer (EECS account required)

-We also have soldering equipment (including hot-air), a stereo inspection microscope, and a collection of breadboards and wire.
+We also have soldering equipment (including hot-air), a stereo inspection microscope, and a collection of breadboards, wire, and basic components.

-### Parts
-(Eventual list of parts we stock.)

 Fabrication